Chenfeng1271/MGMRA/README.md

  ### updates
  1 I re-upload the MG-MRA related code.
 I already try it on my computer.
 It should be ok.

- 2 You may nitice that the input of each stage of MG-MRA is different from that of papers.
-These two setting have similar performance, i.e., one is better in RegDB, one is better in SYSU.
+ 2 You may nitice that the input of each stage of MG-MRA is different from that of the paper.
+These two settings have a similar performance, i.e., one is better in RegDB, one is better in SYSU.
 I did not heavily tune my code with better hyper-parameters, so you may achieve little improvement than report.

 ### Highlights